Interest

 In Ferrara, two historical markets take place:

-- every first weekend of the month (except August) from 9.00am to 7.30pm “Cose d’Altri Tempi” (Things of the past) in Corso Porta Reno and Corso Martiri della Libertà, where you can find furniture, prints, paintings, books, magazines, comics, vinyl records, postcards, ceramics, and so on;
+• every first weekend of the month (except August) from 9.00 am to 7.30 pm Cose d’Altri Tempi (Things of the past) in Corso Porta Reno and Corso Martiri della Libertà, where you can find furniture, prints, paintings, books, magazines, comics, vinyl records, postcards, ceramics, and so on;

-- every third weekend of every month (except the months of July and August) from 9.00am to 7.30pm in Piazza Savonarola “La Fiera dell’Artigianato”, where you can find ceramic, glass, fabric, wood and paper handmade products.
+• every third weekend of every month (except July and August) from 9.00 am to 7.30 pm in Piazza Savonarola La Fiera dell’Artigianato, where you can find ceramic, glass, fabric, wood, and paper handmade products.

-Lugo (RA) | Vintage per un giorno
+Lugo (RA) | Vintage for one day

-Twice a year, in April and October, the historic center of the Romagna town of Lugo comes alive with the stalls of “Vintage per un giorno” (Vintage for one day), the perfect market for vintage enthusiasts, where to find, among more than 300 exhibitors for a day, clothing, objects and more.
+Twice a year, in April and October, the historic center of the Romagna town of Lugo comes alive with the stalls of Vintage per un giorno (Vintage for one day), the perfect market for vintage enthusiasts, where to find, among more than 300 exhibitors for a day, clothing, objects and more.
 Two shopping weekends, looking for big and small treasures buried in closets or attics of other people!

-Faenza (RA) | Ieri l'altro
+Faenza (RA) | The other day

-The second Sunday of the month (except June and December), at the Fair Centre of Faenza the appointment with “Ieri l’altro” is back, where you can find the vintage proposals of about one hundred exhibitors of antique, modern and collection objetcs.
+The second Sunday of the month (except June and December), at the Fair Centre of Faenza the appointment with Ieri l’altro is back, where you can find the vintage proposals of about one hundred exhibitors of antique, modern, and collection objects.

-Several times during the year the Forlì Fair Centre hosts the flea & hobby market “Commercianti per un giorno“ (Merchants for a day).
+Several times during the year the Forlì Fair Centre hosts the flea & hobby market “Commercianti per un giorno (Merchants for a day).

-Every third weekend of the month in the Cesena Fair Centre, the antiques show-market “C’era una volta…Antiquariato” (Once upon a time…Antiques) offers a vast range of products and an excellent selection of fine antiques from the 17th century up to to the last century.
-The indoor exhibition area is open from 9.00am to 6.30pm.
+Every third weekend of the month in the Cesena Fair Centre, the antiques show market “C’era una volta Antiquariato” (Once upon a time Antiques) offers a vast range of products and an excellent selection of fine antiques from the 17th century up to the last century.
+The indoor exhibition area is open from 9.00 am to 6.30 pm.

-Santarcangelo di Romagna (RN) | La Casa del Tempo
+Santarcangelo di Romagna (RN) | The house of time

-Every first Sunday of the month Piazza Ganganelli and the streets of the center of Santarcangelo di Romagna, a few kilometers from Rimini, host one of the most appreciated and frequented antiques in this province of Romagna: “La Casa del Tempo”.
+Every first Sunday of the month, Piazza Ganganelli and the streets of the centre of Santarcangelo di Romagna, a few kilometres from Rimini, host one of the most popular and popular antique fairs in the province of Romagna: La Casa del Tempo (The house of time).

-San Giovanni in Marignano (RN) | Il Vecchio e l'Antico
+San Giovanni in Marignano (RN) | The Old and the Antique

-Every fourth Sunday of the month (excluding the months of July and August) in Via Vittorio Veneto in San Giovanni in Marignano, on the hills of Rimini, you can find “Il Vecchio e l’Antico”, antique, modern and collecting market where to find pieces of art, furniture, jewelry, numismatics.
+Every fourth Sunday of the month (excluding July and August) in Via Vittorio Veneto in San Giovanni in Marignano, in the Rimini hills, the appointment is renewed with Il Vecchio e l’Antico (The Old and the Antique), antiques, modern & collectors’ market where you can find pieces of art, furniture, jewelry and numismatics.

 Author